Revolutionary Socialist Party (Netherlands): Foundation

 In 1929 former members of both the Revolutionary Socialist Union and the Socialist Party founded the Revolutionary Socialist Party.
 Both parties opposed both the reformist social-democracy of the SDAP and the CPH.
 A leading person in the foundation was Henk Sneevliet, a prominent former member of CPH and an associate of Leon Trotsky.
-The Central Intelligence Service, the Dutch secret service at the time, attributed the foundation of the RSP to Sneevliets personal need for power and glory, from which he was blocked in the CPH which distrusted the "trotskyite" Sneevliet.
+The Central Intelligence Service, the Dutch secret service at the time, attributed the foundation of the RSP to Sneevliets personal need for power and glory, from which he was blocked in the CPH which distrusted the "Trotskyite" Sneevliet.

 1929–1935: RSP

 The RSP entered in the 1929 elections but was unable to win a seat, due to heavy opposition of the CPH and the Communist Party of Holland-Central Committee, an opposition group that had left the CPH.
-Just before the 1933 elections Sneevliet apprehended for supporting the mutiny on the De Zeven Provinciën.
+Just before the 1933 elections Sneevliet was apprehended for supporting the mutiny on the De Zeven Provinciën.
 The RSP saw the mutiny as part of the liberation of the Dutch Indies.
 The RSP raised a large campaign with slogans as: "From the Cell to Parliament", "Make Sneevliet the public prosecutor in the House of Representatives" and "I accuse" (a clear reference to Émile Zola's "J'accuse").
-The campaign worked and the party won one seat, which was taken Sneevliet, who was consequently released from prison.
+The campaign worked and the party won one seat, which was taken by Sneevliet, who was consequently released from prison.
 The position in parliament was mainly used to propagandise.